Because mechanical heat stroke is a thing!

 Step 4: Repeat the process on all sections until you’ve pinned your entire head, from one side to the back and all the way to the opposite side.
 Don’t stress about making the curls perfect or uniform—randomness is cool!

 Step 5: Go about your business until your hair is fully dry, or for about two hours.
-If you really want to channel your inner ’40s diva, make like Rosie the Riveter and wear a turban or scarf around your head while waiting.

 Step 6: Release clips and gently shake out your curls, aligning the waves for a truly retro vibe.

-2. With a twist-braid
+2. With a Twist-Braid

-The twist-braid is one of the simplest plait variations out there; as the name suggests, it essentially just takes roping two sections of hair around each other till you reach the end.
+The twist-braid is one of the simplest plait variations out there.
+As the name suggests, it essentially just takes roping two sections of hair around each other till you reach the end.
 Popular for being one of the easiest bedtime-set curling methods, it’s a fast and furious way of when you want to know how to get wavy hair first thing in the morning.

 What you’ll need: Setting/prepping spray, hair ties, hairspray